dirk/xstache/README.md

 # Xstache

 Isomorphic templating for the web.
-Xstache is an experimental fusion of XML and Mustache to create a templating language designed for how we render HTML today.
+Xstache fuses concepts from JSX and Mustache to create a templating language that can render to both an HTML string *or* to a virtual DOM.

 ```xml
 <button